L3 Conflict Management Course Overview

 Click on the live webchat below or email [email protected] if you have any further queries, we're waiting to help you achieve your training goals!

-This course will enable you to teach SIA course e.g. Door Supervision, Security Guarding, CCTV Operations etc
+This course will enable you to teach conflict management in a variety of settings including SIA courses e.g. Door Supervision, Security Guarding, CCTV Operations etc

 In order to become a SIA Trainer you will also need the Level 3 Physical Intervention course.
 Unfortunately, we do not currently offer this course.